devtron-labs/tutorials/content/docs/Triggering Pipelines.md

 ![CI Pipelines](/CD1.JPG "Triggering CI Pipelines")

-The user will have to select an image to deploy and then select "Deploy" to trigger the CD Pipeline.
+Select an image to deploy and then select "Deploy" to trigger the CD Pipeline.

 ![CI Pipelines](/depdebug1edit.JPG "Triggering CI Pipelines")